Why Granada is a great destination for digital nomads?

 Pensión El Hidalgo is another good option.
 It's located in the center of Granada only a 7 minute walk to Granada Cathedral.
 It offers a 24-hour reception and rooms with free Wi-Fi and a TV.

 Address: Horno Espadero, 8, Granada City Center, 18005 Granada.

 Granada is slightly cooler than the rest of the Costa del Sol during the summer.
 It is cooler because it is almost 700 meters above sea level and there is always a nice breeze.

 A Diverse Nightlife Scene

 Granada also has a very diverse nightlife scene which caters for every budget.
 There are some very experience and trendy cocktail and whiskey bars.
 On the other end of the scale there are many drive/grungy/rock bars and these are normally very cheap.
-Check out Perro Andaluz Bar (The Andalusian Dog) above.
+Check out Perro Andaluz Bar (The Andalusian Dog) below.
 This rock bar serves .4 draft beers for only €1.20, small shots for only 50 cent and €1.00 for a selection of mixed drinks.
 If you are looking for a concentration of bars, then Calle Prdro Antonio de Alarcon is the street for you.

 Best Tapas Bar Culture